giuliadottisani/giuliadottisani.github.io/index.md

 **articles in journals**

+Nevena Kulic and Giulia M. Dotti Sani (accepted for publication).
+Within-couple distribution of economic resources.
+A critical review of extant studies and avenues for future research. _Rassegna Italiana di Sociology_.

 Giulia M. Dotti Sani and Matteo Luppi (accepted for publication).
 Absence from work after the birth of the first child and mothers’ retirement incomes: A comparative analysis of ten European countries. _Work, Employment and Society_.

 Cristiano Vezzoni, Riccardo Ladini, Francesco Molteni, Giulia M. Dotti Sani et al (2020).
 Investigating the social, economic and political consequences of the COVID-19 pandemic: A rolling cross-section approach. _Survey Research Methods_, 14(2).[DOI: https://doi.org/10.18148/srm/2020.v14i2.7745] (https://ojs.ub.uni-konstanz.de/srm/article/view/7745){:target="_blank"}.